 ”Well let’s see knowing that horses are prey animals that congregate for protection I would wonder what would be the point if there wasn’t a leader. ”

 You're losing me a bit here.

 ”I know when a bunch of people gather together and no one takes control of the group you have people milling around and being unproductive. ”

 Horses in the wild are sublimely unproductive.
-They mostly eat and stare into space.
+They mostly eat and look at stuff.
 There is plenty of evidence of that.

 ”They eventually will splinter and now instead of being a group they are just individuals.”